espnet/espnet/egs2/TEMPLATE/speechlm1/README.md

   * See [List of Supported Task](#list-of-supported-task) for more examples on sequence template definitions

 ### Define a New Task
 All sequence templates are stored in file `<espnet>/espnet2/speechlm/definitions.py`.
-To add a new task, the user should add a new item in the dict `tasks`:
+To add a new task, the user should add a new item in the dict `SPEECHLM_TASKS`:
 ```
 # Codec-based ASR Sequence Template
 SPEECHLM_TASKS[<task_name>] = SpeechLMTaskTemplate(